3400-17/Bootstrap-Theme/labs/lab2.md

 * Learn how to make analog circuits and digital filter to interface with Arduino
 * Use a microphone to detect whistle blow
-* Use additional microphone to capture inputs from an IR sensor
+* Use additional sensor to capture inputs from an IR hat

 # Acoustic Team
+Marcela, Natan, & Siming

+### Materials Used
+* breadboard
+* wires
+* Arduino
+* Electret microphone
+* 1 uF capacitor
+* 300 Ohm resistor
+* 3 kOhm resistor

-### FFT library
+### Goals

-We downloaded the newer FFT library from [this link.](http://wiki.openmusiclabs.com/wiki/ArduinoFFT)

-After moving the FFT library folder inside Arduino libraries, we used the sample sketch to start coding.
-The input values from Analog Pin 0 was **value**, and the output frequency magnitude was **value**.

-For unit testing, we set up a signal denerator to deliver a signal to match what we epxected to see.
-We noticed that the frequency output from the signal generator matched with what we saw on the serial monitor, which was **value**.
+The goal of the Acoustic team was to use a microphone to detect a 660 Hz sound.
+This sound signals the robot to start in the competition.

 ### Microphone circuit